“My 17-year-old son is taking creatine? I’m really worried as I’ve heard creatine is a steroid and it might be harmful? What should I do?”

 Given that 94.4% of creatine teenagers using will answer no to at least half of these questions.

 While there isn’t any research to effectively demonstrate that creatine teenagers usage is dangerous in any way, it’s my personal thought when you are under 18 and developing, there isn’t any good reason for taking virtually any sports nutritional supplements.
-Especially if you aren’t accountable enough to adhere to recommendations per the supplement and also be adult enough to stop should you encounter any kind of creatine side effects for which you sense are unfavorable.
+Especially if you aren’t accountable enough to adhere to recommendations per the supplement naturally and also be adult enough to stop should you encounter any kind of creatine negative effects for which you sense are unfavorable?

 There is not a considerable amount of justification for taking creatine being a teen.
-You will get a lot more advantages as an mature person when you have obtained much more training practical experience under your belt and some extra years of strong dietary fundamental principles.
-The 3% that supplements can make doesn’t provide more benefits than any sort of creatine side effects you could encounter at such a early age.
+You will get a lot more advantages as a mature person when you have obtained much more training practical experience under your belt and some extra years of strong dietary fundamental principles.
+The 3% that supplements can make doesn’t provide more benefits of creatine than any sort of negative effects you could encounter at such an early age.

 Is creatine ok for teenagers?